ARC 187

 Fundamentals of Architectural Drawings and Models

 ARC187 is a first course in architectural drawing and delineation.
-An architect or interior designer thinks graphically and develops his concepts through sketches and detail drawings.
-He communicates his ideas to his clients and sells his design through drawings and models.
+An architect thinks graphically and develops his concepts through sketches and detail drawings.
+He or she communicates ideas to clients and sells the design through drawings and models.
 The architect makes drawings to explain the construction requirements to the builder.
-Most of an architect's or interior designer's work is highly dependent on his skill at drawing.
-The objective of this course is to enable the student to learn the proper tools and techniques for producing the various types of drawings and models which he will make use of in his professional career.
-This will include sketches, orthographic projection, axonometrics, obliques, perspectives, shades and shadows, reflections, rendering techniques, CADD drawings and models.
+Most of an architect's work is highly dependent on skill at drawing.
+The objective of this course is to enable the student to learn the proper tools and techniques for producing the various types of drawings and models which they will make use of in their professional career.
+This will include freehand sketches, orthographic projection, axonometrics, obliques, perspectives, shades and shadows, reflections, rendering techniques and models.

 Prerequisite: ARC109 or concurrent